 Also of interest is that Paramus has more people living here who work in computers and math than 95% of the places in the US.

-Paramus is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Paramus is a great place for families with children to consider.
+First of all, many other families with children live here, making Paramus a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Paramus has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Paramus’s overall crime rate is lower than average for the country.

-The per capita income in Paramus in 2010 was $42,105, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
-This equates to an annual income of $168,420 for a family of four.
+The per capita income in Paramus in 2010 was $45,794, which is middle income relative to New Jersey, and wealthy relative to the rest of the US.
+This equates to an annual income of $183,176 for a family of four.

 The most common language spoken in Paramus is English.
-Other important languages spoken here include Korean and Spanish.
+Other important languages spoken here include Langs. of India and Spanish.